opendocsg/slw-judgments-backfill/2014_SGHC_192/report.md

  4.7.1 We recommend the adoption of the statutory restatement of the distribution of powers between directors and general meeting in the following model used in s.
 198A of the Australian Corporations Act 2001: “(1) The business of a company is to be managed by or under the direction of the directors.
 (2) The directors may exercise all the powers of the company except any powers that this Act or the company’s constitution (if any) requires the company to exercise in general meeting.”
 This will override article 73 of Table A, Fourth Schedule, CA which provides that management powers are also subject to “such regulations, being not inconsistent with the aforesaid Regulations or provisions, as may be prescribed by the company in general meeting.”

- 4.7.2 In the Singapore decision of Credit Development v IMO [1993] 2 SLR 370, on a construction of article 73 of Table A, Fourth Schedule, CA, it was held that an ordinary resolution of shareholders in a general meeting may exercise some of the powers given to the directors.
+ 4.7.2 In the Singapore decision of Credit Development v IMO <span class="citation">[1993] 2 SLR 370</span>, on a construction of article 73 of Table A, Fourth Schedule, CA, it was held that an ordinary resolution of shareholders in a general meeting may exercise some of the powers given to the directors.
 The holding in Credit Development takes a different approach from UK and Australian cases (now clearly backed by the slightly different articles they have and also provisions like s.
 198A, Australian Corporations Act 2001) which give management more autonomy.
 While the decision in Credit Development is useful in those exceptional cases where the majority shareholder does not control the board, it may not be necessary with the re-statement of directors’ duties that has been recommended, and in particular, the re-emphasis on the duty of directors to exercise their powers for proper purposes.

  [emphasis added in italics and bold italics]